unixpickle/goule/README.md

 Here is a general TODO list which outlines everything that must be done before Goule will be usable.

- * Make admin HTTP static file server secure!
- * Create HTTP reverse proxy
- * Apply HTTP proxy to forward rules
  * Create executable management system
-   * Some sort of **manager** field for every executable
    * Logging to a file
    * Logging to websockets when requested
    * Relaunch parameters
    * Functions for later use in the API: add/delete/update/stop/start/restart
+ * Create HTTP reverse proxy
+ * Apply HTTP proxy to forward rules
  * Implement web interface
    * JSON/AJAX APIs
    * Hellish nightmare of implementing a GUI